Rajendra-Dhanraj/Portfolio/README.md

 ## Purpose

-Build a web page that highlights HTML and CSS topics learnt in the current module such as: flex bos, grid, media queries.
+Build a web page that highlights HTML and CSS topics learnt in the current module such as: flex box, grid, media queries.

 ## Requirements